yurilongaray/GoStudies/OUTLINE.md

-# Outline - From Ellen Korbes
+# Outline - By Ellen Korbes

 ## 01 – Visão Geral do Curso